-- a.
+- 2. Formal Disciplinary Actions (punitive) - a.
 Written Reprimand: A written communication to the employee that an offense has been committed.
-This action can be discussed with the Fire Chief or his or her designee if so requested by the employee.
+This action may be appealed to the Fire Chief or his or her designee if so requested by the employee.
 The Chief or designee may uphold or modify the reprimand.
-A copy of this reprimand is given to the employee and one copy is filed in the employee's personnel file.
-This action is not appealable. - b.
-Suspension Without Pay, Demotion, or Reduction in Pay: These are serious disciplinary actions subject to the Skelly procedures in "Section II" below. - c.
-Dismissal for Cause: The final step in the progressive disciplinary process.
+A copy of this reprimand will be provided to the employee and the original will be filed in the employee's personnel file. - b.
+Suspension Without Pay, Demotion, or Reduction in Pay: These disciplinary actions are subject to the Skelly procedures in "Section II and the postdisciplinary procedures in "Section III" below. - c.
+Disciplinary Termination: The final step in the progressive disciplinary process.
 Only the City Manager or his/her designee may dismiss any employee covered by this MOU. - d.
 Although one or more of these steps may be taken in connection with a particular employee, no formal order or system is necessary.
 The City reserves the right to deviate from this policy when it feels that circumstances warrant such a deviation.
 The severity of the action depends on the nature of the offense and an employee's record, and may range from verbal counseling to immediate dismissal. - e.
-An employee serving an initial probationary period may be discharged without application of the disciplinary process and with no rights of appeal.

-II.
-Pre-disciplinary Procedures (Skelly Process)

-Prior to imposing a suspension without pay, reduction in pay, demotion, or dismissal, the City shall first provide the employee with a written notice citing the reasons for the proposed action.
+An employee serving an initial probationary period may be discharged without application of the disciplinary process and with no rights of appeal. - II.
+Pre-Disciplinary Procedures for Unpaid Suspensions, Reductions-in-Pay, Demotions and Disciplinary Terminations (Skelly Process) - A. Prior to imposing a suspension without pay, reduction in pay, demotion, or disciplinary termination, the City shall first provide the employee with a written notice citing the reasons for the proposed action.
 The notice shall either be served personally to the employee or sent by Certified Mail, Return Receipt Requested, and shall notify the employee of his/her right to request a pre-disciplinary response meeting to determine if there is cause for the proposed disciplinary action.
 The notice shall specify whom the employee should contact to request the Skelly meeting.
-A request for a meeting must be made by the employee or his/her representative within ten (10) working days of receiving the notice of proposed discipline.

-Upon receipt of the employee's request for a pre-disciplinary response meeting, the Skelly Officer shall notify the employee of the time, date, and location for the meeting.
+A request for a meeting must be made by the employee or his/her representative within ten (10) working days of receiving the notice of proposed discipline. - B. Upon receipt of the employee's request for a pre-disciplinary response meeting, the Skelly Officer shall notify the employee of the time, date, and location for the meeting.
 The Skelly Officer shall schedule the meeting with the employee and his/her representative, if any, within ten (10) working days of the receipt of the request for the meeting.
 Pre-disciplinary response meetings are to be conducted by the appropriate City official informally, and shall provide the employee with the opportunity to refute, explain, or otherwise address the proposed statement of charges.
 The Skelly Officer shall conduct the meeting and make a recommendation to uphold, modify, or overturn the proposed action within ten (10) working days of the meeting.